myhdl/myhdl/doc/source/manual/intro.rst

   data_bus = intbv(0)[8:]

-Now consider that a complex number is transfered over this data bus.
+Now consider that a complex number is transferred over this data bus.
 The upper 4 bits of the data bus are used for the real value and the lower 4 bits for the imaginary value.
 As real and imaginary values have a positive and negative value range, we can slice them off from